Is buy to let worth it in 2021? Or is now the time to withdraw your equity?

 While buy to let still can be a profitable venture, there's no getting around the fact that it's become substantially harder to do so over recent years, especially if you're just starting out.
 The Covid pandemic itself has hammered home just vulnerable you can be as a buy to let landlord.
 If you ask us, we'd say buy to let is going through a shift.

 Just as with any investment strategy, it’s all about getting in quick.
-Get into buy to let in the late 80s when the first ever BTL mortgages were available and chances are you’d do very well for yourself, particularly as rental demand picked up through the 90s.
+Get into buy to let in the late 80s when the first ever BTL house repayments were available and chances are you’d do very well for yourself, particularly as rental demand picked up through the 90s.
 However it’s when you compare this early version of buy to let to the highly regulated and diluted BTL we have today, you realise just how much profitability has slumped.
 You can thank the internet for that.

 Go online and you’ll soon be able to see why a lot of young people are getting into buy to let.
 The secret's out!
 Rewind the clock back to life before the internet and you had to be very much 'in the know' to get your foot into buy to let and do well.
 Now though, within 5 minutes online you've got property 'gurus' all up in your face doing their best to persuade you why BTL is the ‘easy’ way to make a second income.
 A sign perhaps that the highly profitable days of buy to let are behind us and that considering the alternatives to buy to let wouldn't be a bad move.